Expected Value in North Carolina’s Pick 4 Game In North Carolina’... | Channels for Pearson+

 Probability

-Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In the Pick 4 lottery, the probability of selecting the winning four-digit number is 1 in 10,000, since there are 10,000 possible combinations (from 0000 to 9999).
-Understanding probability is essential for calculating the expected value and assessing the game's risk.
+Probability is the measure of the likelihood that an event will occur, expressed as a number between 0 and 1.
+In the Pick 4 game, understanding probability is essential for evaluating the chances of winning based on the total number of possible outcomes.
+This concept helps players assess the risk versus reward of participating in the lottery.

 Recommended video: